UEFA EURO 2024 qualifying draw: When is it? How does it work? Who is seeded?

 When is the EURO 2024 group stage draw?

-The UEFA EURO 2024 qualifying draw takes place at 12:00 CET on Sunday 9 October 2022 at the Festhalle exhibition centre, Frankfurt.
+The UEFA EURO 2024 qualifying draw takes place at 12:00 CET on Sunday 9 October 2022 at Markthalle, Frankfurt.

 How will the draw work?